LaravelRUS/docs/upgrade.md

 }
 ```

+### Blade

+#### `@section` Escaping

+In Laravel 5.4, inline content passed to a section is automatically escaped:

+    @section('title', $content)

+If you would like to render unescaped content in a section, you must declare the section using the traditional "long form" style:

+    @section('title')
+        {!! $content !!}
+    @stop

 ### Bootstrappers

-If you are manually overriding the `$bootstrappers` array on your HTTP or Console kernel, you should rename the `DetectEnvironment` entry to `LoadEnvironmentVariables`.
+If you are manually overriding the `$bootstrappers` array on your HTTP or Console kernel, you should rename the `DetectEnvironment` entry to `LoadEnvironmentVariables` and remove `ConfigureLogging`.

 ### Broadcasting